3C286 Band6Pol Calibration for CASA 6.6.1

 Polarization Calibration

-A list of useful references about mathematical and theoretical details of polarization calibration is given in the last section of this guide.
+A list of useful references about mathematical and theoretical details of polarization calibration is given in the References section of this guide.
+Definitely check out the Polarization-Calibration notebook in the CASA Docs.
 Here we introduce some basic concepts needed to guide you through the calibration steps.

 Correlations between circularly polarized feeds are sensitive to total intensity and the source circular polarization, while correlations between linearly polarized feeds are sensitive predominantly to total intensity plus a contribution from the linear polarization.
 Since the large majority of extragalactic radio sources are quite weakly circularly polarized, the separation of the calibration of the two parallel hand gains from each other and from the instrumental polarization is much easier in interferometers using circularly polarized feeds.
 For interferometers with linearly polarized feeds the situation is more complex: a contribution from Stokes Q, U, and parallactic angle ψ appears in the real part of all correlations.
 This complicates the analysis somewhat, but also provides better constraints for estimating and correcting the instrumental polarization.